Toyota Sienna Brake Problems

 A typical description of what happens is that the car doesn’t feel as if it is slowing down when the driver brakes.
 There is generally a loss of brake and a split-second surge that some say is rather like acceleration.
 Another description is a “mush at first, then grab” feeling, which drivers find dangerous.

-An explanation is that when switching from hydraulic to regenerative braking, there is a brief moment when drivers feel as if their brakes have failed.
-A forum member explains this is “because at the brake crossover point there actually isn’t a strictly linear relationship between the pedal travel and the braking effort when the switchover between the braking systems happen.”
+An explanation is that when switching from hydraulic to regenerative braking, drivers feel as if their brakes have failed for a brief moment.
+A forum member explains this is “because at the brake crossover point there actually isn’t a strictly linear relationship between the pedal travel and the braking effort when the switchover between the braking systems happens.”

-The general consensus is that if there wasn’t a problem with the dual-braking system, the transition would definitely be relatively seamless.
+The general consensus is that if there weren’t a problem with the dual-braking system, the transition would definitely be relatively seamless.

 Although there is one complaint on file with the National Highway Traffic Safety Administration (NHTSA), it is about an unrelated issue.
 Forum members have been encouraged to complain to the NHTSA.
 “If there are enough reports, they will start an investigation and get Toyota to take corrective action if a widespread defect is found.”